armory/docs-cdaas/content/en/tutorials/tutorial-blue-green.md

 A blue/green strategy shifts traffic from the running version of your software (_blue_) to a new version of your software (_green_).
 You can preview the green version before approving the full deployment.

-This tutorial is designed to use a single Kubernetes cluster with multiple namespaces to simulate multiple clusters.
-The sample code is in a GitHub repo branch that you clone as part of this tutorial.
+This tutorial uses a single Kubernetes cluster with multiple namespaces to simulate multiple clusters.
 If you don't have a Kubernetes cluster, you can install one locally using [kind](https://kind.sigs.k8s.io/), which is a tool for running a lightweight Kubernetes cluster using Docker.
 Your cluster does not need be publicly accessible.

+The sample code is in a GitHub repo branch that you clone as part of this tutorial.

 ## Learning objectives